-Many of us wouldn’t think twice when it comes to disposing of our unwanted electronics and our first action would be to just throw them in the garbage which inevitable ends up in landfills.
+Many of us wouldn’t think twice when it comes to disposing of our unwanted electronics and our first action would be to just throw them in the garbage which inevitably ends up in landfills.
 We generally do not think about how that could affect our environment or how it might not be the best way to take care of the sensitive and personal information that may still be present on those devices.

 As of 2018, Canada’s population was approximately 37 million.
 Could you imagine if every household reused their devices or donated them to individuals in need, what the % of e-waste disposed in landfills would decrease to?
 How healthier our environment would be if we didn’t continuous destroy the earth with toxic chemicals that seep from each device into our soil and oceans.
-How many human and animals we would save a year to poisoning?
+How many humans and animals we would save a year from poisoning?

 In 2016, 25 million Tonnes of waste was recycled in Canada.
 E-waste is one of the biggest offenders in the waste disposal process.
 About 40% of the heavy metals in landfills, including lead, mercury and cadmium, comes from electronic devices.
 These chemicals or materials can cause harm to workers and communities at any stage of the product lifecycle.